The King of Kings (1927 film): Story

 Mary Magdalene is portrayed as a wild courtesan, entertaining many men around her.
 Upon learning that Judas is with a carpenter she rides out on her chariot drawn by zebras to get him back.
 Peter is introduced as the Giant apostle, and we see the future gospel writer Mark as a child who is healed by Jesus.
 Mary, the mother of Jesus, is shown as a beautiful and saintly woman who is a mother to all her son's followers.
 The first sight of Jesus is through the eyesight of a little girl, whom he heals.
 He is surrounded by a halo.
-Mary Magdelene arrives afterwards and talks to Judas, who reveals that he is only staying with Jesus in hopes of being made a high official after Jesus becomes the king of kings.
+Mary Magdelene arrives afterwards and talks to Judas, who reveals that he is staying with Jesus only in hopes of being made a high official after Jesus becomes the king of kings.
 Jesus casts the Seven Deadly Sins out of Mary Magdalene in a multiple exposure sequence.

 Jesus is also shown healing a boy possessed by a demon, resurrecting Lazarus from the dead and healing the little children.
 Some humor is derived when one girl asks if he can heal broken legs, and, when he says yes, she gives him a legless doll.
 Jesus smiles and repairs the doll.
 The crucifixion is foreshadowed when Jesus, having helped a poor family, wanders through the father's carpentry shop, and, himself a carpenter's son, he briefly helps carve a piece of wood.
 When a sheet covering the object is removed, it is revealed to be a cross towering over Jesus.

 Jesus and his apostles enter Jerusalem, where Judas incites the people and rallies them to proclaim Jesus as the King of the Jews.
 Jesus, however, renounces all claims of being an Earthly king.
 Caiaphas the High Priest is also angry at Judas for having led people to a man whom he sees as a false prophet.
 Meanwhile, Jesus drives away Satan, who had offered him an Earthly kingdom, and he protects a woman caught in adultery.
 The words he draws in the sand are revealed to be the sins the accusers themselves committed.